 - EE Wi-Fi Calling – Supported on iPhone 5c or later, and Android and Windows devices bought directly from EE.

-- Vodafone Wi-Fi Calling – For pay-monthly Red or Red Value Bundle or Red+ customers with any iPhone 6s (Plus) or SE, or Samsung S6 (Edge) or S7 (Edge) bought directly from Vodafone.
+- Vodafone Wi-Fi Calling – For pay-monthly Red or Red Value Bundle or Red+ customers with an iPhone 6s or later, or selected Androids.

 These will still use up the minutes in your monthly allowance, so the idea of them is to improve service in poor signal areas rather than give you more call time.

 Alternatively, if you're running low on minutes, again Viber and Skype allow you to place calls to other users via an internet connection for free (if there's no Wi-Fi it'll deduct a small amount of data from your allowance).
 For more info on how this works and the various providers see Free Web Calls.

 Streaming music and videos in high quality will cost you more data

 If you listen to a lot of music or watch a lot of videos on your phone and data is a concern, check you're not streaming it at a high quality – this'll gobble up your allowance in no time.